 Today I am going to show you how you can set up a basic (the simplest) shrimp tank for Neocaridina shrimp.
 This article will be especially helpful for beginners, who are getting lost in the ocean of information on the Internet.

 In short.
 Neocaridina Shrimp do not require a lot when it comes to aquariums.
-Therefore, to set up a shrimp tank you need to add a 2-3 cm (~1 inch) of an inert substrate to the bottom of the tank.
+Therefore, to set up a shrimp tank you need to add 2-3 cm (~1 inch) of an inert substrate to the bottom of the tank.
 Then, install an aquarium filter and air-pump.
 Fill it with water.
 Wait until the nitrogen cycle finishes.
 Add dwarf shrimp.

 That is it!
 Frankly saying, I could have ended the article right here because it is the simplest setup which you can have and there is no much to talk about.
-However, if you are new to this hobby I will explain everything (including terms) in details.
+However, if you are new to this hobby I will explain everything (including terms) in detail.
 I promise to make it also as simple as possible.
 In addition, I will give you tips, which you usually will not see in other articles.

 Let’s get to the business.